interpretml/LLM-Tabular-Memorization-Checker/README.md

 - [x] Based entirely on prompts (no access to the probability distribution over tokens ('logprobs') is required).
 - [x] The submodule ``tabmemcheck.datasets`` allows to load tabular datasets in perturbed form (``original``, ``perturbed``, ``task``, ``statistical``).

 The different tests are described in a Neurips'23 workshop [paper](https://arxiv.org/abs/2403.06644).

-The dataset transforms and the consequences of memorization for few-shot learning are discussed in this [pre-print](https://arxiv.org/abs/2404.06209).
+We also used this package for our COLM'24 [paper](https://arxiv.org/abs/2404.06209) "Elephants Never Forget: Memorization and Learning of Tabular data in Large Language Models".

 ### Installation